tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - `mapReducer` and `filterReducer` are provided by the FP utility library.
 - We pass mappers into `mapReducer` and filters into `filterReducer`.
 - Reducers don't require transduction because they are already reducers!
-- The output is a special kind if reducer thais composable.
+- The output is a special kind of reducer that is composable.
 - Specifically a _transducer_ is in a prototypal state, and will become a reducer itself once it is passed a reducer.
 - A transducer is a higher order reducer.
 - We use a `transduce` utility to complete the process.